 Canada’s ALS Stories

-We believe that sharing the stories of Canadian families dealing with ALS, or who have lost someone to ALS, is an important way in which we can amplify our voices and drive scientific, medical, financial and legislative breakthroughs in the search for treatments and cures.
+Sharing the stories of Canadian families living with ALS, or who have lost someone to ALS, is an important way to amplify our voices and drive scientific, medical, financial and legislative breakthroughs in the search for treatments and cures.

-The stories below speak to how ALS impacts not only the individual, but also families, friends and entire communities.
+Our stories speak to how ALS impacts not only the individual, but also families, friends and entire communities.

 Laura Skapin (written by Jennifer Hermann)